 Do you think Nirogstreet is making a difference by striving to connect practitioners and make Ayurveda mainstream?

 Absolutely! technology has a huge role to connect, update, communicate and propagate the services as well as stream of knowledge.
 The single common ideal platform to brainstorm is the need to bring Ayurveda as the preferential health science in mainstream medical practice.
 I thank as well as wish the best to Ram N Kumar and the entire Nirogstreet team for providing an ideal platform for global Ayurveda practitioners.

 Any hobbies or activities you engage in, outside your professional life?

 Oh! too many!
 I love everything related to music.
-I am a trained Kathak dancer and although i do not perform now, but it is always close to my heart.
+I am a trained Kathak dancer and although I do not perform now, but it is always close to my heart.
 I have also done an acting course in a very well-known acting Institute in Pune.
 Reading and writing make me feel alive.
 I love to travel and click photographs.
-I am also associated with a NGO working for the empowerment of children and women through applications of science in day to day life.
+I am also associated with an NGO working for the empowerment of children and women through applications of science in day to day life.

 What would be your message people on Wellbeing?

 Wellbeing is not a situation; it is a choice, a conscious choice.
 The concept of wellness should be introduced right from the childhood and in the schools too.
 Today, everything is possible with the help of technology, but wellness has stayed far away from its ambit of priorities.
 The right choice in food, lifestyle, exercise, and keeping the mental health sound are the steps toward wellness and health.
 The inner choice and efforts to give something good back to the society and the people around you is also a form of wellness.
 It reflects the state of your psychological Wellbeing.
 The physical and mental wellbeing can be achieved by conscious efforts.
 Happiness comes along for sure.